vancauwe/MeToo/README.md

 [metootweets.csv](https://data.world/rdeeds/350k-metoo-tweets), raw CSV database, Ryan Deed.

 Which has the following features:
--name of twitter user
+- name of twitter user
--number of followers
+- number of followers
--written content of tweet
+- written content of tweet
--creation date
+- creation date

 Period : between October 2017 and February 2018.
 Number of Tweets: 350 000 tweets.